Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain

 For the direct strategy, we assume the use of a small launch vehicle, specifically Rocket Lab’s Electron, while the indirect strategy employs a heavy launch vehicle, namely SpaceX’s Falcon 9, with launch costs referenced from \cite{SpaceInsider_cost,spacex_rideshare}.
 Although the lead time for both vehicles can, in principle, be as short as two days \cite{ainvest_rocketlab_2025,spaceflightnow_falcon9_2025}, such estimates are optimistic and do not account for contract processing or shipping delays.
 To reflect a more realistic timeline, we adopt $(\mu_\text{lv},\tau_\text{lv}) = (20,20)$ days for Falcon 9 and $(10,10)$ days for Electron, making the Falcon 9 lead time roughly twice as long.
 For Electron we assume $c_\text{lv,full} = 7.5$ M\$ and $m_\text{payload} = 300$ kg.

 Regular rideshare opportunities are generally limited to low altitudes with common inclinations such as sun-synchronous or ISS orbits.
 Since our constellation orbit does not fall into this category, rideshare is not feasible for the direct strategy, and Electron with a full-vehicle contract is assumed instead.
 For the indirect strategy, Falcon 9 is considered for parking-orbit replenishment, as its unit cost is substantially lower than Electron and rideshare may be feasible at lower altitudes.
 Accordingly, we evaluate two indirect models: one with rideshare access and one without.
+Under the no-rideshare assumption, using a heavy LV for the direct strategy is economically dominated because it requires a full-vehicle contract for a small replenishment need and also increases holding cost through oversized batches.
 The remaining parameters are summarized in Table~\ref{tab:fixed_sim_para} and Table~\ref{tab:opt_para}.